ncsa/hydro_documentation/docs/source/user-guide/system-description.rst

 Taiga [coming soon]
 ~~~~~~~~~~~~~~~~~~~~

-Access to /taiga for Hyrdo is coming soon. /taiga is Lustre mount type with progressive layout file striping.
+Access to /taiga for Hydro is coming soon. /taiga is Lustre mount type with progressive layout file striping.
 Taiga will be able to be used to share data across NCSA resources.

 |